 All of our unmanned aircraft are only operated by “line of sight.”
 This range is typically 2500 feet horizontal and 400 feet vertically.
 We tell our clients To think of the drone as a hybrid dolly/jib/crane with an insane range of motion.

 WHAT TYPE OF AIRCRAFT DO YOU USE FOR DRONE AERIAL VIDEO AND PHOTOGRAPHY?

-For UHD 8K Aerial Cinematography and 4K Aerial Video we use both heavy lift multirotors and 700mm to 800mm class electric powered single rotor aircraft.
+For UHD 8K Aerial Cinematography and 4K Aerial Video we use both heavy lift multirotors and 800mm class electric powered single rotor aircraft.
 No single rig is best for every situation which is why we maintain a fleet of 10 different designs.
 We fly cameras ranging from GoPro’s to RED and Arri digital cinema cameras.
-Each rig is fitted with a Movi M5, M10 or M15 from Freefly Systems.
+Each rig is fitted with a Movi from Freefly Systems.
 We can also provide immersive VR360 video from either our single or multirotor aircraft.
 For indoor aerial video and photography, we rely on DJI Inspire 2 or a large helium filled blimp for an even wider range of capabilities.
 We also offer live streaming coverage of sporting events, festivals, trade show, auto racing.
 These are just a few of the many possible applications of our low latency HD wireless drone video systems.
 Please contact us for your details so we may assist in recommending the proper rig for your project.

 WHAT ARE YOUR WEATHER LIMITATIONS?